-The CRA also entered into an interlocal agreement with the City of Delray Beach to provide funding for certain construction projects and related professional services totaling \$9,319,800 for the year ending September 30, 2018.
+The CRA also entered into an interlocal agreement with the City of Delray Beach to provide funding for certain construction projects and related professional services totaling \$16,235,000 for the year ending September 30, 2019.

 Tax Increment Incentive Agreements: The CRA reimbursed \$109,632 to qualified private for-profit organizations under the CRA's Development Infrastructure Assistance Program, pursuant to State statutory authority for public-private partnerships to rehabilitate and develop properties within a Community Redevelopment Area.
 The Development Infrastructure Assistance Program is a CRA incentive program in which the CRA reimburses 50% of the costs of eligible site improvements for an eligible commercial project, up to an amount not to exceed 50% of the projected Tax Increment Funds generated by the improvements over a 5 year period following project completion.
 The projects must be located in CRA Sub-Areas #3, #4, #5, #6, #7, or #8 and the final incentive agreement must be approved by the CRA Board.
+The following agreements were in effect as of September 30, 2018:

 Prime Delray Hotel, LLC: Development Infrastructure Assistance for the development and construction of a 4-story business class hotel on Atlantic Avenue.
 The grant is for an amount not to exceed \$332,349 and will be paid in five equal annual payments, not to exceed 50% of the actual tax increment revenues attributed to the project for any such year.
-The first payment of \$66,470 was made under the grant for 2017.
+Payments of \$66,470 were made each year under the grant for 2017 and 2018.

 KCMCL Pineapple Grove, LLC: Development Infrastructure Assistance for the development and construction of a 134-room Hyatt Place Hotel in the Pineapple Grove Arts District.
 The grant is for eligible project costs up to \$431,619.
 The CRA will reimburse the developer in equal annual installments over a ten year period, provided that the annual payment shall not exceed 50% of the actual tax increment revenues attributable to the project for that year.
 Payments are made by the CRA on February 1st of each year.
-Payments of \$43,162 were made each year under the grant for 2014 - 2017.
+Payments of \$43,162 were made each year under the grant for 2014 through 2018.

-Grant Funding Commitments: The CRA also entered into grant agreements with the following organizations to provide funding for their operations during the year ending September 30, 2018:
+Grant Funding Commitments: The CRA also entered into grant agreements with the following organizations to provide funding for their operations during the year ending September 30, 2019: